Need to talk? Call 1800 882 436.

 Antenatal tests help make sure that you and your baby are healthy throughout your pregnancy.
 Antenatal tests are an important part of your pregnancy care.

-Some tests are recommended for everyone, while others are only offered if there is a greater chance that you or your baby have a particular condition.
+Some tests are recommended for everyone, while others are only offered if there is a higher chance that you or your baby have a certain condition.

 At your first antenatal visit, your doctor or midwife will explain which antenatal tests are recommended.
-They will give you a list of when you should have them.
+They will give you a list of the best time to have the tests.

-Of course, things might change during pregnancy, so you need to be flexible about what appointments and tests you will have.
+Of course, things might change during pregnancy, so you need to be flexible about which appointments and tests you have.

 What is a screening test?